gripped/patch-hook/README.md

 A work in progress.
 I might accidentally introduce a bug which deletes your root partition.
 The bug might already be there ?
 If that's unacceptable **DON'T USE IT**.

+patch_hook_path = '/usr/local/bin/patch-hook'
+patch-hook needs to be there or change the line above in add-hook to reflect where is is located.